eeshsingh123/RyteAI/readme.md

   - Improve Text (All text based LLM operations - summary etc.)
   - @agent -> syntax integration to call the LLM for instructions that comes after @agent
 - User based authentication & authorization + credit system (to avoid LLM abuse) [Implemented Jan 14th 2026]
+- - Agent chat interface (like cursor) to improve/edit content [Implemented Jan 19th 2026]

 ## Things to be implemented in the order of priority

 - User's personal knowledge base for Answer generation (refer the files that user uploads for generating content)
-- Agent chat interface (like cursor) to improve/edit content
 - Support for images and export to (Anything).
 Canvas Export